 The movie was started with a letter from John Wayne to President Johnson to ask for his support in making a film to support US efforts in Vietnam.
 Propaganda by any other name…

 These changes can be subtle.
 In the James Bond movie Goldeneye, an Admiral who messes up is now Canadian instead of American.
-In Tomorrow Never Dies, the line “It will be war, and maybe this time we’ll win” was removed in regards to Vietnam.
-In a Nicolas Cage movie, Windtalkers, it was enforced that the movie couldn’t explicitly say that the Marines were given orders to kill Navajo if captured, though this was something that occurred in the true story that the movie was based on.
+In Tomorrow Never Dies, the line “It will be war, and maybe this time we’ll win”, in regards to Vietnam, was removed.
+In a Nicolas Cage movie, Windtalkers, it was enforced that the movie couldn’t explicitly say that the Marines were given orders to kill Navajo if captured, though this was something that occurred in the real events that the movie was based on.

 Actually, let’s hold on that a bit longer and focus just on the CIA.
 The CIA were behind a movie called Zero Dark Thirty, which was very successful as a piece of propaganda.
 Entry and exit polls of people who watched the movie showed that 30% of people changed their minds to be far more positive of the security state, and none were seen as becoming more cynical of it or having their opinion changed for the worse.